Public health system in India: Government Public Health initiatives

+In 2018, Ayushman Bharat, a flagship scheme of the Government of India, was launched by the Prime Minister of India as recommended by the National Health Policy 2017 to achieve the vision of Universal Health Coverage (UHC).
+It includes two interrelated components: Health and Wellness Centres (HWCs) and Pradhan Mantri Jan Arogya Yojana (PM-JAY).

 In 2006, the Public Health Foundation of India was started by the Prime Minister of India as both a private and public initiative.
 The goal of this organisation is to incorporate more public health policies and diverse professionals into web the healthcare sphere.
 It also collaborates with international public health organisations to gather more knowledge and direct discussions around needs and improvements to the current system.
 Oftentimes officials in policy making positions have a gap in their education about public health, and MPH and PhD programs in public health are lacking in their number of students and resources.
 The Public Health Foundation aims to further these programs and educate more people in this field.
 The research discovered would be made transparent to the Indian public at large, so that the entire nation is aware of health standards in the country.